metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Invoke-WinCommand.md

 ### -ArgumentList

-Arguments to pass to the ScriptBlock.
+Arguments to pass to the scriptblock

 ```yaml
 Type: System.Object[]